JohnCloudzone/ferrous-waves/examples/README.md

 ## MCP Server

-The `mcp_client.rs` example shows the JSON format for MCP tool calls.
+The `mcp_client.rs` example shows the JSON format for MCP tool calls, including:
+- Different analysis profiles (quick, standard, detailed, fingerprint, mastering)
+- Pagination with cursors
+- Comparison with similarity scoring

 To use the actual MCP server:

 ```bash
 # Start the MCP server